oscgf/mimo-ofdm-isac/README.md

 ## Outputs

 Simulation outputs (plots and plain text results) are written into the `results/` directory.
 Subfolders are organized by configuration type (e.g., `antennas/`, `datastreams/`, `scs/`, `default/`).

-## Notes and assumptions

-- This README assumes a MATLAB-centric workflow.
-If you prefer to run the code in another environment (Octave), some MATLAB-specific functions may need adjustment.
-- I assumed MATLAB R2024a+ and the toolboxes listed above; if you want, I can detect required toolboxes by scanning the code and list exact toolbox dependencies.